Judy Gegan

-Judy Gegan (born 10 November 1944) is a British former swimmer.
+Judith Anne Gegan (born 10 November 1944) is a British former swimmer.

 Swimming career

 She competed in the women's 100 metre butterfly at the 1964 Summer Olympics.

 She represented England in the 110 yards butterfly at the 1962 British Empire and Commonwealth Games in Perth, Australia.

 Four years later she represented England again and won a gold medal and silver medal in the 440 yards medley relay and the 110 yards butterfly respectively, at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica.